CDR

 Equipment-Specific Intake

 Intake collects equipment type, brand, model, age, failure description, and urgency before routing.
-The more specific the intake, the faster a provider can confirm fit, ETA, and parts availability before they roll a truck.
+The more specific the intake, the faster a servicing provider can confirm request fit, estimated arrival window, and likely parts needs before service is scheduled.

-ETA window and the provider's rate structure are confirmed with you before dispatch.
-Pricing is set by the dispatched provider — but you see it in advance, not as a surprise on an invoice.
+An estimated arrival window and the provider's rate structure are confirmed with you before service is scheduled.
+Pricing is set by the servicing provider and shared with you in advance, not surprised on an invoice.

 Insurance and COI Requests